ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Mastering forwardRef in React: Accessing Child Components the Right Way - <a href="https://javascript.plainenglish.io/mastering-forwardref-in-react-accessing-child-components-the-right-way-7079b91bc869?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Handling Events and User Actions in React Components - <a href="https://medium.com/@Ciara-Hayes/handling-events-and-user-actions-in-react-components-8596ede9d99b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ciara Hayes`**

+<blockquote>Bringing your UI to life by responding to clicks, keypresses, and more.
+Continue reading on Medium »</blockquote>

+<h3>2.
+What’s the Activity Component in React 19 and When Do You Actually Need It? - <a href="https://javascript.plainenglish.io/whats-the-activity-component-in-react-19-and-when-do-you-actually-need-it-e71f7e39d347?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Anjali Singh Attri`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>React encourages a declarative approach to building UI.
-Most of the time, you pass data via props and handle UI updates with state.
-But…
+<blockquote>If you’ve been keeping an eye on the React ecosystem, you’ve probably heard whispers about the “Activity” component coming in React 19.
+In…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
-I am a .NET developer skilled in Jquery and VueJS, but no knowledge of ReactJS or Angular. - <a href="https://medium.com/prompt-engineering-live/i-am-a-net-developer-skilled-in-jquery-and-vuejs-but-no-knowledge-of-reactjs-or-angular-4dcf8c169451?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `TechieBot`**

-<blockquote>ChatGPT Response
-Continue reading on Prompt Engineering — Practical Questions for ChatGPT (and others) »</blockquote>

 <h3>3.
+Week 12— Async API Calls: fetch, Axios, and Promises - <a href="https://infosecwriteups.com/week-12-async-api-calls-fetch-axios-and-promises-f8da63c5d91c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aang`**

+<blockquote>Promises, async/await, and what to scan inside JavaScript files
+Continue reading on InfoSec Write-ups »</blockquote>

-React 19: The Update That Finally Fixes What We’ve Been Complaining About - <a href="https://medium.com/@ReactBlitz/react-19-the-update-that-finally-fixes-what-weve-been-complaining-about-dc4ab9a1d573?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+DOM vs Virtual DOM: The Hidden Power Behind Modern Web Apps - <a href="https://medium.com/@ibhattmridul5/dom-vs-virtual-dom-the-hidden-power-behind-modern-web-apps-187a8f1a6d5b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `Mridul Bhatt`**

-<blockquote>Actions, automatic batching, and server components that actually make sense — React 19 delivers the DX improvements we’ve been waiting for.
+<blockquote>How the Document Object Model shaped the internet, why React changed the game, and what every new developer should know about it.
 Continue reading on Medium »</blockquote>

-<h3>4.
-Next JS vs React : Which Framework to choose for Front end in 2026? - <a href="https://medium.com/predict/next-js-vs-react-which-framework-to-choose-for-front-end-in-2026-865425fdda1c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+React 19.2’s useEffectEvent vs our Custom useEventCallback - <a href="https://hamid-shoja.medium.com/react-19-2s-useeffectevent-vs-our-custom-useeventcallback-e96b9ce3811e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Megha Verma`**
+✍️ **posted by `Hamid Shoja`**

-<blockquote>If you’ve been anywhere near the web development space over the last few years, two names have dominated the conversation: React and…
+<blockquote>When React gives you an official API for something you’ve been building yourself
-Continue reading on Predict »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-JavaScript to TypeScript Migration: The 3-Week Roadmap That Actually Works - <a href="https://medium.com/@ReactBlitz/javascript-to-typescript-migration-the-3-week-roadmap-that-actually-works-10be1ca8ff69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Production NextJS 15: The Complete Self-Hosting Guide - <a href="https://ketan-chavan.medium.com/production-nextjs-15-the-complete-self-hosting-guide-f1ff03f782e7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `Ketan Chavan`**

-<blockquote>Migrate your JavaScript codebase to TypeScript without breaking production — a practical week-by-week guide for React and Next.js projects.
+<blockquote>Part 0: Why Self-Host Next.js 15 in 2025?
 Continue reading on Medium »</blockquote>

 <h3>2.
-Ditched Wordpress for my own code — best decision ever. - <a href="https://chrisperkles.medium.com/ditched-wordpress-for-my-own-code-best-decision-ever-23cf235e4345?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What’s the Activity Component in React 19 and When Do You Actually Need It? - <a href="https://javascript.plainenglish.io/whats-the-activity-component-in-react-19-and-when-do-you-actually-need-it-e71f7e39d347?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chris Perkles`**
+✍️ **posted by `Imran Farooq`**

-<blockquote>Since AI is totally redeveloping my whole skill set, I try different challenges all week long.
-Another one was, create a new company…
+<blockquote>If you’ve been keeping an eye on the React ecosystem, you’ve probably heard whispers about the “Activity” component coming in React 19.
+In…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>3.
-Next.js 15 and Beyond: The Future of React Development in 2025 - <a href="https://medium.com/@theHackHabitual/next-js-15-and-beyond-the-future-of-react-development-in-2025-7e4e31a58001?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Finally Understood React — Before Learning Next.js! - <a href="https://medium.com/@daniyalabbassia1/how-i-finally-understood-react-before-learning-next-js-20773426ab06?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Daniyalabbassi`**

-<blockquote>The world of web development has never moved faster — and at the heart of modern React innovation stands Next.js, continuously redefining…
+<blockquote>If you’re reading this, I’m guessing you’re planning to learn Next.js.
-Continue reading on Medium »</blockquote>
+From my experience, Next.js truly feels like stepping into a… Continue reading on Medium »</blockquote>

 <h3>4.
+Next.js Authentication: The Biggest Mistakes Developers Still Make  - <a href="https://javascript.plainenglish.io/next-js-authentication-the-biggest-mistakes-developers-still-make-9d6795efff89?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Supun Jayalath`**

+<blockquote>I’ve built a lot of authentication systems in Next.js over the years, I’ve seen developers repeat the same mistakes — from insecure token…
+Continue reading on JavaScript in Plain English »</blockquote>

-Styling Strategies in Next.js 2025: CSS Modules vs Tailwind CSS 4 vs CSS‑in‑JS - <a href="https://medium.com/@sureshdotariya/styling-strategies-in-next-js-2025-css-modules-vs-tailwind-css-4-vs-css-in-js-c63107ba533c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚡ Next.js 15 and the Future of Web Development in 2025: Server Actions, Streaming, and the App… - <a href="https://medium.com/@Samira8872/next-js-15-and-the-future-of-web-development-in-2025-server-actions-streaming-and-the-app-9e1abebe6c77?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Suresh Kumar Ariya Gowder`**
+✍️ **posted by `Miss Samira ✨`**

-<blockquote>If you’ve worked on a Next.js app recently, chances are you’ve asked yourself:
+<blockquote>Next.js isn’t just a “React framework” anymore — it’s the foundation of the modern full-stack web.
+ With the release of Next.js 15, the…
 Continue reading on Medium »</blockquote>

+<h3>6.
+The Real Cost of Server-Side Rendering: Breaking Down the Myths - <a href="https://itnext.io/the-real-cost-of-server-side-rendering-breaking-down-the-myths-b612677d7bcd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Max Silva`**

+<blockquote>There’s a growing narrative in the web development community that Server-Side Rendering (SSR) is nothing more than an expensive burden on…
+Continue reading on ITNEXT »</blockquote>

-<h3>5. ⚡ Mastering Next.js 15 (2025) — Server Actions, Streaming, and Performance Optimization - <a href="https://medium.com/@TheEnaModernCoder/mastering-next-js-15-2025-server-actions-streaming-and-performance-optimization-6784728d132c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7.
+Advanced Guide to Next.js Middleware: Powering Edge Functions & Advanced Routing - <a href="https://medium.com/@TheEnaModernCoder/advanced-guide-to-next-js-middleware-powering-edge-functions-advanced-routing-5d791b385079?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ena Modern Coder`**

-<blockquote>Next.js has evolved beyond a React framework into a full-stack powerhouse.
-With features like Server Actions, App Router, Edge Rendering…
+<blockquote>Next.js has been evolving rapidly, and one of its most powerful yet underused features is Middleware.
+Middleware in Next.js allows you to…
 Continue reading on Medium »</blockquote>

 <br/>